null Skip to main content

 • Overhead Presses: Snug enough to support your core but not so tight that it restricts your shoulder movement is an overhead press.

-How Tight Should a Lifting Belt Be for Women?
+How to Properly Fit a Lifting Belt for Women:

 Lift Smart, Belt Tight!
 Ensure your belt is snug for core support.